 Then comes the final Alonzo Red/Alonzo Black color phases, which are reserved for final bug fixes/cleanup to prepare for the final release of the hard fork.
 Any future tweaks to the hard fork will be difficult to make past this point, so these two phases must be looked at carefully.

 What is the Plutus Platform?

-Cardano’s Alonzo hard fork will bring its smart contract capability Plutus to the network and provides the foundation for more decentralized applications to be built on the platform.
+Cardano’s Alonzo hard fork will bring its smart contract capability Plutus to the network and provides the foundation for more decentralized applications to be built on the platform.?

 The Plutus Platform is the smart contract platform for Cardano.
 Plutus contracts consist of parts that run on the blockchain (on-chain code) and parts that run on a user’s machine (off-chain or client code).

 Plutus draws from modern language research to provide a safe, full-stack programming environment based on Haskell, the leading functional programming language.
-Both the on-chain and off-chain code is written in Haskell, and Plutus smart contracts are Haskell programs.
+The on-chain and off-chain code is written in Haskell, and Plutus smart contracts are Haskell programs.
 Off-chain code is compiled by GHC, the Haskell compiler, and on-chain code is compiled by the Plutus compiler.